Agentic Multi-Persona Framework for Evidence-Aware Fake News Detection: Experiments

 \subsection{Information-Theoretic Evaluation of LLM-Justification}

-To assess the effectiveness of LLM-generated justifications, we evaluate their impact across three complementary dimensions: $REV$ \cite{rev_metric}, $LAS$ \cite{las_metric}, and the utility performance metrics \(\mathcal{U}_i\), where \(i \in\{\text{$Acc$}, \text{$F1$}, \text{$Pre$}, \text{$Rec$}\}\), as reported in Table~\ref{tab:rev_results}.
-Across all datasets, our model exhibits consistently positive $REV$ and $LAS$ scores, demonstrating that LLM justifications contribute additional semantic information (higher $REV$) while maintaining faithful alignment with model predictions (positive $LAS$).
-More importantly, the utility metrics show notable performance gains, indicating that integrating LLM rationales into the SLM finetuning effectively enhances both predictive accuracy and explanatory reliability.
+To assess the effectiveness of LLM-generated justifications, we evaluate their contribution along three complementary dimensions: $REV$ \cite{rev_metric}, $LAS$ \cite{las_metric}, and the utility performance gains $\mathcal{U}_i$, where $i {\in} \{\text{$Acc$}, \text{$F1$}, \text{$Pre$}, \text{$Rec$}\}$, as reported in Table~\ref{tab:rev_results}.
+Across all datasets, AMPEND-LS achieves consistently positive $REV$ and $LAS$ scores, indicating that the generated justifications provide additional label-relevant information (higher $REV$) while maintaining faithful alignment with model predictions (positive $LAS$).
+Furthermore, all utility metrics are positive, demonstrating that incorporating LLM-generated rationales into SLM fine-tuning yields measurable improvements in predictive performance.
+Among the three datasets, PolitiFact exhibits the largest gains in both information-theoretic measures and downstream utility (e.g., $\mathcal{U}_{F1}=11.72$, $\mathcal{U}_{Rec}=13.62$), suggesting that justification signals are particularly beneficial in fact-centric political contexts.
+GossipCop and MMCoVaR also show consistent, though comparatively moderate, improvements, confirming that the benefits of justification integration generalize across entertainment and health misinformation domains.
+Overall, these findings show that faithful and informative LLM justifications contribute meaningful task-relevant signals that simultaneously improve downstream performance and interpretability, effectively bridging explainability and utility in aligned SLM models.

-Among all datasets, PolitiFact achieves the largest improvements, suggesting that factual contexts benefit more from explicit justification signals, potentially due to the causal alignment between evidence and claims.
-GossipCop and MMCoVaR also show steady improvements, highlighting the AMPEND-LS adaptability across different content domains and rationale granularities.
-These results underscore that faithful and informative LLM justifications can meaningfully improve downstream task performance, bridging the gap between explainability and utility in aligned SLM models.
+Appendix A outlines the configuration details of AMPEND-LS, Appendix B presents the qualitative analysis, and Appendix C provides the cross-domain analysis.